Jadocee/ITServicesPortal/README.md

 The IT Services Portal uses Spring Security to manage authentication, and data is stored on a SQL database accessed using JDBC.
 A SQL script for setting up the database is provided in the repository.

 To setup a database connection, you will need to set the driver name, database URL, and the username and password for connecting the database in [`com.spacejaam.itservicesportal.configs.DatasourceConfig`](./src/main/java/com/spacejaam/itservicesportal/configs/DatasourceConfig.java).
 The application does not provide the ability for users to create accounts, and so, accounts must be manually added to the database.

-The following table provides example account data.
+1. Import the required packages by adding the following code at the top of [LoginController.java](./src/main/java/com/spacejaam/itservicesportal/controller/LoginController.java)

+    ```java
+    import org.springframework.security.crypto.password.PasswordEncoder;

+    import com.spacejaam.itservicesportal.data.ClientDAO;
+    import com.spacejaam.itservicesportal.enums.Role;
+    import com.spacejaam.itservicesportal.models.Client;
+    ```

+2. Add the following code at the top of the [`LoginController`](./src/main/java/com/spacejaam/itservicesportal/controller/LoginController.java#L11) class.

+    ```java
+    private final ClientDAO clientDAO;
+    private final PasswordEncoder encoder;

+    @Autowired
+    LoginController(ClientDAO clientDAO, PasswordEncoder encoder) {
+        this.clientDAO = clientDAO;
+        this.encoder = encoder;
+    }
+    ```

+3. Add the following code to the `getLoginView()` method in the [`LoginController`](./src/main/java/com/spacejaam/itservicesportal/controller/LoginController.java#L11) class.

+    ```java
+    clientDAO.insertClient(new Client(
+            "firstName",
+            "lastName",
+            "email",
+            encoder.encode("password"),
+            "phone",
+            Role.ITSTAFF,
+            true,
+            true,
+            true,
+            true
+    ));
+    ```

+After following these steps, each time the `getLoginView()` method is called, a new account is added to the database and can be used to sign into the application.
+The details of the account in the `insertClient()` method can be modified to change their first name, last name, email, password, phone number, and role.
+The role can be one of three options, `Role.ITSTAFF`, `Role.User`, or `Role.DEV`.
+The `DEV` role provides the account with full-access to all features of the IT services portal.
+The following table provides example data that can be used for creating accounts.

 | Username                           | Password              | Role       |
 |------------------------------------|-----------------------|------------|